 We need this information in order to deliver the service to you which means that you will not be able to sign up to an account without providing it.

-The laboratories who conduct testing (such as blood tests) will hold information for longer depending on state and federal laws and data used to assess eligibility may be kept for at least 3 years.
+The laboratories who conduct testing (such as blood tests) may hold information for longer depending on locally applicable law.
+See under the heading “samples” below.

 Where you have opted in to participate in Research you may be asked to use devices for measuring physiological data (such as blood sugar monitors).
 The manufacturer and/or distributor of such devices use data management systems and software to transfer data from the devices (sensor and/or reader) to Zoe.
 This may require us to set up an account on your behalf with these manufacturers and/or distributors to facilitate the transfer of data.
 Where possible we will use an anonymous code to replace your personal details (name, email, phone number, full address) when sharing information with such manufacturers and/or distributors so that your physiological data on their systems is de-identified/anonymised.
 These manufacturers/distributors will hold this information until your account is deleted.